 Are you planning any parties, picnics or potlucks?

 Pasta salads are usually an easy and economical way to feed a crowd.
-And who doesn’t love a classic macaroni salad?
-And if you think it doesn’t seem special enough, let me remind you that this bowl will be the first one empty and everyone will be badgering you for the recipe!
+Who doesn’t love a classic macaroni salad?
+And if you think it doesn’t seem special enough, let me tell you that this bowl will be the first one empty and everyone will be asking for the recipe!

 As with any classic salad such as egg salad, potato salad or macaroni salad, we all have our set ways of making them.
 For me, it’s not a good macaroni salad if it doesn’t contain chopped sweet pickles and pickle juice.
 But then again, you’re talking to the girl who would drink pickle juice straight from the jar!